inductiveautomation/ignition-module-tools/README.md

 # How to Build

-This repo is structured as a multi-project [gradle](http://gradle.org) build.
+This repo is structured as a composite [gradle](http://gradle.org) build.
 It includes the gradlew wrapper scripts for linux/mac/windows to enable dependency-free assembly.
 All gradle commands should be executed using the wrapper appropriate for the platform being built on.
 This generally means executing tasks via `gradlew.bat` for Windows, and the `gradlew` script on Linux/Mac.
-Note that a build on Windows, Mac or Linux will output artifacts useful for all supported platforms, regardless of which platform the build is executed on.
+Note that a `build` on Windows, Mac or Linux will output artifacts useful for all supported platforms, regardless of which platform the build is executed on.
 However, the native image binaries of the CLI subproject are only created for the platform on which the build runs, and this must be executed on each platform for which a binary is desired.

 To build all projects, from the root of the repository:

 ```
 // windows